 Any area on the ship that has been left closed for any length of time without ventilation must be considered dangerous.
-Changes in the environment of a space which is not labelled unsafe can also make space unsafe, for example, failure of fixed ventilation or from the migration of hazardous vapours from an adjacent hazardous space.
+Changes in the environment of a space that is not labelled unsafe can also make space unsafe, for example, failure of fixed ventilation or the migration of hazardous vapours from an adjacent hazardous space.

-It is best practice to not to enter a dangerous space, however onboard crew members have to enter enclosed spaces for a number of reasons including routine inspection of tanks (ballast tanks, DB tanks), checking if a tank is dry before loading, cleaning of tanks or holds, maintenance including painting, repairing, etc.
+It is best practice not to enter a dangerous space, however, onboard crew members have to enter enclosed spaces for a number of reasons including routine inspection of tanks (ballast tanks, DB tanks), checking if a tank is dry before loading, cleaning of tanks or holds, maintenance including painting, repairing, etc.

 Dangers and hazards associated with enclosed spaces can be –

 1. Lack of oxygen – the acceptable range of oxygen in an enclosed space is between 19.5% to 23.55.
 Oxygen in any compartment can reduce due to many factors- rusting of steel parts is the most common one.
 We all know that rusting is nothing but the process of oxidation-thus oxygen is consumed.
-Oxygen can also be consumed by activities like hot work, welding or due to the occurrence of fire.
+Oxygen can also be consumed by activities like hot work, welding or the occurrence of fire.

-4. Insufficient/no ventilation – there could be high chances of presence of toxic gases or absence of oxygen, both cases being lethal for man entry.
+4. Insufficient/no ventilation – there could be high chances of the presence of toxic gases or absence of oxygen, both cases being lethal for man entry.